Charles S. Cohen: Other ventures

 From 1991 to 1993 Cohen was a chairman at the Federal Law Enforcement Foundation.
-Cohen has served on the Board of Trustees of the Museum of Contemporary Art, the Cooper Union for the Advancement of Science and Art, the Lighthouse International Theater, the Public Theater, Real Estate Board of New York, the Stella Adler Studio of Acting and the Film Society of Lincoln Center.
+Cohen has been on the Board of Trustees of the Museum of Contemporary Art, the Cooper Union for the Advancement of Science and Art, the Lighthouse International Theater, the Public Theater, Real Estate Board of New York, the Stella Adler Studio of Acting and the Film Society of Lincoln Center.

 Fashion

 Two UK fashion labels, Savile Row tailor Richard James and luxury shoe manufacturer and retailer Harrys of London, were acquired in 2016 and 2017.
-Cohen has a majority stake and serves as chairman at Richard James.
-Cohen, who serves as chairman, will facilitate the brands' international growth strategies, beginning with the recent Manhattan store openings on Park Avenue and East 57th Street.
+Cohen has a majority stake and is chairman at Richard James, will facilitate the brands' international growth strategies, beginning with Manhattan store openings on Park Avenue and East 57th Street.